Green waste containers

 The mobile green containers can be used free of charge from March 1st to November 30th.
 The collections are cancelled on public holidays.
 The locations of the mobile green containers change in a fixed rhythm.

-The qualified green collection points at the Ückesdorf cemetery (Kottenforst cemetery, Am Götgesbach, 53125 Bonn) and at the Bonn-Mehlem cemetery (Im Gries 45, 53179 Bonn) are stationary collection points.
-They have been visually separated from the cemetery and stand on paved areas on which bulk boxes have been erected with the help of so-called "legio stones".
-Each GAS is supervised by a bonnorange employee who is available for advice.
-Citizens (private households) can deposit their loose green waste or green waste bundled with rotting cords in household quantities here all year round during opening hours.
+The qualified green collection points at Ückesdorf cemetery (Kottenforst cemetery, Am Götgesbach, 53125 Bonn), at Bonn-Mehlem cemetery (Im Gries 45, 53179 Bonn) and in the Beuel industrial estate (Broichstraße 113, 53227 Bonn) are stationary collection points.
+They are located on paved areas, on which rubbish bins are erected with the help of so-called Legio bricks.
+Each GAS is supervised by a member of staff who is on hand to advise you.
+Citizens (private households) can deposit their loose green waste or green waste bundled with rotting string in normal household quantities here all year round during opening hours.
+Tenants who do not have access to an organic waste garbage can at their place of residence can dispose of organic waste in the green garbage cans set up here.

 Opening hours: